Why study Evolution?

 General information on the Master Program in Biosciences

-The "Special Study Program (SSP) in Evolution and Biocomplexity" is a specialization within our existing MSc in Biosciences (read here for further details on the MSc).
+The "Special Study Program (SSP) in Evolution" is a specialization within our existing MSc in Biosciences (read here for further details on the MSc).
 The program has begun in October 2006.
 The first year of the MSc program consists of six advanced modules ("Fortgeschrittenen-Modul", 5 credit points each) and two research modules ("Forschungs-Modul", 10 credits each).
 The advanced lecture-based modules also include seminars, computer exercise and practical course work.
 Please refer to the module descriptions for more details.
 The research modules are short-term projects lasting 6 - 8 weeks and may consist of laboratory, field or theoretical work as necessary to the research question.
 These are conducted on an individual basis.
 Up to 10 credits in advanced or research modules may be achieved externally (for Münster students: check the Studienordnung).
-Students should consider taking research modules in other biology departments, for example at our partner University, the University of Groningen, The Netherlands.
+Students should consider taking research modules in other biology departments, either in Germany or abroad.
 Before deciding for an external module, students should consult their mentor who will help them choose the appropriate modules.

-Students who wish to follow the SSP in Evolution and Biocomplexity need to select modules from the SSP list.
+Students who wish to follow the SSP in Evolution need to select modules from the SSP list.
 Those students who successfully complete the SSP will be awarded the degree ‘MSc in Biosciences‘ including a specification of the SSP work in their diploma supplement.
-You can also find important information on the SSP summarized in our flyer.

-Students who want to participate in the SSP in Evolution and Biocomplexity must choose at least four (out of six) advanced, lecture-based modules from a set of designated courses in Evolutionary Biology.
+Students who want to participate in the SSP in Evolution must choose at least two Advanced Modules plus one Research Module (alternatively two Research Modules) from a set of designated courses in Evolutionary Biology.
+In any case, the Advanced Module ‚Concepts and current topics in evolutionary biology‘ is mandatory for this SSP (In case this means extraordinary hardship for your planned course of study, please contact the SSP coordinator Maik Bartelheimer to discuss possible solutions).
 Currently, this set consists of the modules offered at the University of Münster for which you can find short module descriptions below.
-These modules represent a subset from a set of some 20 modules which may be chosen from all branches of study to obtain credits for the degree of MSc in Biosciences.
-As mentioned above, students will have the option to choose up to a total of 10 credit points from the courses in Groningen or another cooperating university.
-Students also need to participate in at least one (out of two) research module .
+These modules represent a subset from the modules outlined in the Bioscience Modulhandbuch.
+As mentioned above, students will have the option to choose up to a total of 10 credit points from the courses in another cooperating university.

 All students should note that